csev/json-ld-fail/README.md

-JSON-LD Performance Sucks for API Specs
+JSON-LD Sucks for API Specs - Continued
 ---------------------------------------

 This is a very simple test simulating parsing of a JSON-only document versus a JSON-LD